Cat Stevens gives special shout out to Ricky Gervais during Glastonbury Legends set

 Sign up now for a 30-day free trial

-“I was at Noel Redding’s house, we were on tour and he introduced me to this substance,” he told Mojo.
+“I was at Noel Redding’s house, we were on tour and he introduced me to this substance,” the musician told Mojo.
 “That was the worst night of my life!

 “It was in his flat in Clapham Common.
 By the time I got to dawn and I was able to get out of the door it had snowed and it was like looking at an angelic gift from heaven!
 It was beautiful.
 Now, the song represents a recapturing of that moment where after darkness comes light.”